 4. Establish an atmosphere of community through interaction with students.

 Bachelor’s Degree required.
-Continuous enrollment of at least 6 credits per term in a Caldwell College graduate program is also required.
+Continuous enrollment of at least 6 credits per term in a Caldwell University graduate program is also required.
 Experience in Residence Life, Judicial Affairs and or Student Conduct is preferred.

 Compensation includes full tuition remission (up to 6 credits), room and board in the residence halls, and a monthly stipend.
 Full tuition remission does not include the taxes on the classes.
 GRDs are responsible for paying for the taxes on the amount of credits taken.